knewter/imagine/README.md

 * [Github project](http://www.github.com/knewter/imagine)

+## USAGE
+To use Imagine in your app, simply add it to your Gemfile.
+Then, mount it by:

+    mount Imagine::Engine, :at => "/imagine"

+Install the migrations with:

+    bundle exec rake imagine:install:migrations

+And run the migrations with:

+    bundle exec rake db:migrate

+Finally, visit /imagine/albums in your browser to get started.

 ## TODO
 * Build the plugin system
 * Build a plugin that ships with core that handles a basic display style